I won’t bury the lead. The Discover It credit card is one that everybody should have in their wallet.

 Best Free Credit Score.

 At this point, I think every credit card provider offers a free credit score, but Discover offers the genuine, accept no imitation FICO Score 8, based on TransUnion data.
 This is a real FICO score used by real lenders.
 Many others use the VantageScore 3.0, which is a competitor the three bureaus came up with, but which no one uses.
-It is also the only one of all my credit cards that pops up a graph, showing how I compare; letting me know that I am King of all I survey.
+It is also the only one of all my credit cards that pops up a graph, showing how my credit score compares to the masses; letting me know that I am King of all I survey.

 Best Balance Transfer Deals.